cdklabs/cdk-atmosphere-service/docs/design.md

 # the region of the allocated environment
 region: string | required

+# the pool the environment belongs to.
+pool: string | required

 # who created the allocation.
 # controlled by the integration test.
 # max 1024 chars.